charlesneimog/py4pd/README.md

 ## Building from Source

-* To build from source, you can follow the steps: [Compiling from Source Code.](https://github.com/charlesneimog/py4pd/blob/master/resources/BUILD.md).
+* To build from the source code, you can follow the steps: [Compiling from Source Code.](https://github.com/charlesneimog/py4pd/blob/master/resources/BUILD.md).

 ## Citing this work